tweedegolf/storage-abstraction/README.md

 One thing to note is the way `addFileFromPath`, `addFileFromBuffer` and `addFileFromReadable` are implemented; these are all forwarded to the API function `addFile`.
 This function stores files in the storage using 3 different types of origin; a path, a buffer and a stream.
 Because these ways of storing have a lot in common they are grouped together in a single overloaded method.

-For the rest it contains stub methods that need to be overruled or extended by the adapter subclasses.
+The abstract stub methods need to be implemented and the other `IAdapter` methods need to be overruled the adapter subclasses.
+Note that your adapter should not implement `getAdapter` and `switchAdapter`

-You don't necessarily have to extend `AbstractAdapter` but if you choose not to your class should implement the `IStorage` interface.
+You don't necessarily have to extend `AbstractAdapter` but if you choose not to your class should implement the `IAdapter` interface.
 The `parse` function in `AbstractAdapter` is among other util functions defined in the file `./src/util.ts` so you can easily import these in your own class if necessary.

 You can use this [template](https://github.com/tweedegolf/storage-abstraction/blob/master/src/template_class.ts) as a starting point for your adapter.
 The template contains a lot of additional documentation per method.

 ### Adapter function

-The only requirement for this type of adapter is that your module exports a function `createAdapter` that takes a configuration object or URL as parameter and returns an object that has the shape or type of the interface `IStorage`.
+The only requirement for this type of adapter is that your module exports a function `createAdapter` that takes a configuration object or URL as parameter and returns an object that has the shape or type of the interface `IAdapter`.

 If you like, you can use the utility functions defined in `./src/util.js`.
 Also there is a [template](https://github.com/tweedegolf/storage-abstraction/blob/master/src/template_functional.ts) file that you can use as a starting point for your module.